JOURNAL OF GENTRY GENEALOGY

 (#96) Betsy Ann Gentry 1835/36 TN

 In summary, there is no direct evidence linking the Gentrys present in Paulding County, Georgia in 1850 with the Allen Gentry who was in McMinn County, Tennessee, in 1830, but the correlation of census data is very good.
-There is certainly ample reason to consider the relationship of Cheruby Gentry to Allen Gentry as being highly possible and in fact as being probable.
+There is certainly ample reason to consider the relationship of Cheruby Gentry to Allen Gentry as being not only possible but in fact probable.

 Introduction